Performing ArtsHillcrest Performing Arts Facebook Page

 Our Performing Arts facilities consist of a 260-seat performance theatre with professional sound and lighting, two dance studios equipped with barres and sprung floors, music classrooms with the latest teaching technology, a blackbox acting theatre, and multiple music practice studios.

 We host a number of community events, including our annual Choral and Art Extravaganza, to give students the opportunity to showcase their Performance talents, in front of an audience.
-Our Annual College musicals are a highlight of our College calendar with recent productions including Thoroughly Modern Millie (2017), Seussical (2016), Jesus Christ Superstar (2015) and Wonderland (2014).
+Our Annual College musicals are a highlight of our College calendar with recent productions including: The Lion, the Witch and the Wardrobe (2018), Thoroughly Modern Millie (2017), Seussical (2016), Jesus Christ Superstar (2015) and Wonderland (2014).

 Benefits of Performing Arts